AmbientServices/AmbientServices/README.md

 }
 ```

-### Default Provider
+### Default Implementation
-The default provider implements the interface with thread-safe lock-free statistics instances, keeping all the information associated with each statistic.
+The default implementation uses thread-safe lock-free statistics instances, keeping all the information associated with each statistic.

 ## AmbientBottleneckDetector
+The `IAmbientBottleneckDetector` interface provides access to a function to measure access to a bottleneck and events that the are used to track usage over time.
-The `AmbientBottleneckDetector` interface abstracts methods for measuring system bottlenecks and their utilization level in order to determine how close that part of the system is to maxing-out, so that scalability limits can be more accurately estimated.
+The gathered data can be used to determine how close that part of the system is to maxing-out, so that scalability limits can be more accurately estimated.

 ### Helpers
 An instance of the `AmbientBottleneck` class is used to represent each bottleneck in the system.
 Each bottleneck has a unique string identifier, a description, an algorithm indicating how blocking occurs, and an optional limit and time window for that limit.
-When code enters the bottleneck, it calls `EnterBottleneck` on the `AmbientBottleneckDetector` object.
+When code enters the bottleneck, it calls `EnterBottleneck` on the `AmbientBottleneck` object.
-This function returns a `AmbientBottleneckAccessRecord` instance which scopes access to the bottleneck.
+This function returns an `AmbientBottleneckAccessor` instance which scopes access to the bottleneck.
-The Automatic property on `AmbientBottleneckDetector` identifies whether or not the timing of the scope of the `AmbientBottleneckAccessRecord` instance automatically sets the bottleneck usage, or whether the usage is set manually using `SetUsage` and/or `AddUsage` on the `AmbientBottleneckAccessRecord` instance.
+The Automatic property on `AmbientBottleneck` identifies whether or not the timing of the scope of the `AmbientBottleneckAccessor` instance automatically sets the bottleneck usage, or whether the usage is set manually using `SetUsage` and/or `AddUsage` on the `AmbientBottleneckAccessor` instance.

 The `AmbientBottleneckSurveyorCoordinator` class provides access to surveyors for various contexts such as the current call context, the entire process, the current thread, and/or a rotating time window.
-The surveyor distributes the access events to each of the applicable surveyors that have been created so they can track access within their context and provide survey results.
+The surveyor coordinator collects the bottleneck usage events and distributes them to each of the applicable surveyors that have been created so they can track access within their context and provide survey results.

 ### Settings
-`AmbientBottleneckTracker-DefaultAllow`: A `Regex` string used to match bottleneck identifiers that should be tracked.
+`AmbientBottleneckSurveyorCoordinator-DefaultAllow`: A `Regex` string used to match bottleneck identifiers that should be tracked.
 By default, all bottlenecks are allowed.
-`AmbientBottleneckTracker-DefaultBlock`: A `Regex` string used to match bottleneck identifiers that should NOT be tracked.
+`AmbientBottleneckSurveyorCoordinator-DefaultBlock`: A `Regex` string used to match bottleneck identifiers that should NOT be tracked.
 By default, no bottlenecks are blocked.
 Blocking is applied after allowing, so if a bottleneck matches both expressions, it will be blocked.

 ### Sample